navis-org/pymaid/docs/index.rst

          <div class="col-lg-6">

-``pymaid`` (short for "Python-CATMAID") is a Python library for fetching, analyzing and visualisating data generated with `CATMAID <http://catmaid.readthedocs.io/en/stable/>`_.
+``pymaid`` (short for "Python-CATMAID") is a Python library for fetching, analyzing and visualizing data generated with
+`CATMAID <http://catmaid.readthedocs.io/en/stable/>`_.

 ``pymaid`` is built on top of `navis <https://navis.readthedocs.io/en/latest/>`_